New Kingdom of Granada

 Culture

-New Granada people have a diversity of origins, culturally, linguistically and racially.
+The people of New Granada have a diversity of origins, culturally, linguistically and racially.

-Three main races form the New Granadians: the indians, as the native inhabitants of the Americas, the whites from Europe, and the blacks from Africa, but each of this main color groups are composed from a diversity of etnicities combined through mestizage.
+The New Granadians comprise three main races: the Indians (the native inhabitants of the Americas), the whites from Europe, and the blacks from Africa, but each of these main color groups is composed of a diversity of ethnicities combined through intermarriage.

-There are many indian groups, like the Chibcha around Santa Fe, the Quichua in the South, the Paez, the Embera, the Kuna and the Waiyuu, conserving their languages and many traditional elements.
+There are many Indian groups, like the Chibcha around Santa Fe, the Quichua in the south, the Paez, the Embera, the Kuna and the Waiyuu, preserving their languages and many traditional elements.

-Most of the white people have come from Castile proper, but there have also been some immigration from other European countries, either via Castile or directly to the Americas.
+Most of the white people have come from Castile proper, but there has also been some immigration from other European countries, either via Castile or directly to the Americas.
 The Castilians are, however, far from a monolitic ethnicity.
-Prerroman people like the Basques and the Iberians, the Romans, Germanic tribes like the Visigoths and the Moors are part of the strokes in the blood of those Castilians that came to the New Kingdom.
+Pre-Roman people like the Basques and the Iberians, the Romans, Germanic tribes like the Visigoths, and the Moors are part of the strokes in the blood of those Castilians that came to the New Kingdom.

-The blacks were brought as slaves to mine the ores and harvest the plantations.
-The white masters tryed to break their original cultures, baptizing them and forbidding them to speak their African languages.
-A few elements, however, of their original cultures arrived to the Americas, like the music and the santeria.
-Santería and Voodoo are not as strong in New Granada as there are in Florida-Caribbea, Hayti or Louissiane, but it exists combined and competing the indian shamanism.
+The blacks were brought as slaves to mine the ores and harvest the plantations' crops.
+The white masters tried to break their original cultures, baptizing them and forbidding them to speak their African languages.
+A few elements, however, of their original cultures survived in the Americas, like their music and the santería.
+Santería and Voodoo are not as strong in New Granada as they are in Florida-Caribbea, Hayti or Louissiane, but they exist combined with and competing with the Indian shamanism.

 Languages

-Castilian is the official and most spoken language in the New Kingdom.
-There are also several Native languages, of them, the most spoken are Chibcha, Quichua, Guayyu, Embera, and Kogui.
+Castilian is the official and most widely spoken language in the New Kingdom.
+There are also several native languages, the most widely spoken of which are Chibcha, Quichua, Guayyu, Embera, and Kogui.

 Religion